-Indiana Harbor currently operates three blast furnaces to transform iron ore, coke, limestone and scrap into high-quality, finished steel.
-It has total raw steelmaking capability of 9.5 million tons annually.
+Indiana Harbor currently operates three blast furnaces.
 The facility was established more than 100 years ago and currently employs approximately 4,850 people.
-Indiana Harbor is a diverse facility capable of making a full range of flat products including Advanced High Strength steels (TRIP & DP), ultra-low sulfur plate slabs, tin slabs and bands, API pipe skelp, motor-laminations, automotive exposed, GA, GI, CA including AHSS and martinsitic grades, and aluminized.
-Indiana Harbor leads North America in the development of new automotive products, and is a primary supplier of bands to I/N Tek and I/N Kote.
+Indiana Harbor is a diverse facility capable of making a full range of flat products including advanced high strength steels, API pipe skelp, motor-laminations, automotive exposed, martinsitic grades and aluminized.
+Indiana Harbor is a leader in North American development of new automotive products, and is a primary supplier of coils to I/N Tek and I/N Kote.

 Union representation: (East) United Steelworkers Local 1010, Thomas Hargrove, president; (West) United Steelworkers Local 1011, Lonnie Asher, president

-Products made: Hot-rolled, cold-rolled and hot-dip galvanized flat carbon products, and aluminized sheet
+Products made: Hot-rolled, cold-rolled, hot-dipped galvanized and aluminized sheet

 Markets served: Automotive, appliance, contractor applications, distribution, strip converters, tubular

-Principal production facilities: Five blast furnaces, two sinter plants, three basic oxygen furnaces, ladle metallurgy facilities and vacuum degassing, five continuous casting machines, slab dimensioning facility, 80” and 84” hot strip mills, pickling lines, five-stand tandem mills, batch annealing, continuous annealing, three two-stand temper mills, twor hot-dip galvanizing lines and one aluminizing line.
+Principal production facilities: Five blast furnaces, two sinter plants, six basic oxygen furnaces, ladle metallurgy facilities and vacuum degassing, five continuous casting machines, slab dimensioning facility, 80” and 84” hot strip mills, pickling line, five-stand tandem mill, batch annealing, continuous annealing, temper mill, two hot-dip galvanizing lines and one aluminizing line.

 ArcelorMittal Indiana Harbor